 We worked on developing our keyword research system using KeySearch and transformed our blog from a hobby into a full time income – for both of us.

-After two years of using KeySearch, here’s our favourite takeaways:
+After four years of using KeySearch, here’s our favourite takeaways:

 - It’s one of the most affordable and easy to use keyword research tools available.